danigunawan/spiderfy/README.md

 ⭐️To retrieve all links from given sitemap url.

+⭐️To convert base64 to text (OCR function) from given snapshoot.

 ⭐️To show 3500 user agent from static list.

 ⭐️To insert randomly selected user agent on http request according to user agents static list